JackZhouSz/Camera-Settings-as-Tokens/README.md

 ## ToDo
 - [ ] Code for image editing
-- [v] Code for inference with ControlNet
+- [x] Code for inference with ControlNet
 - [ ] Add the code for the training
 - [ ] SDXL